Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 Removes all the listeners of the given type (or all registered listeners if no type given).
 Allows to wait for async listeners to complete or to ignore subsequent errors from these listeners.

-type: stringRemoves all the listeners of the given type (or all registered listeners if no type given).
+Optionaltype: stringRemoves all the listeners of the given type (or all registered listeners if no type given).
 Allows to wait for async listeners to complete or to ignore subsequent errors from these listeners.

-behavior?: "default" | "wait" | "ignoreErrors"Specifies whether to wait for already running listeners and what to do if they throw errors:
+Optionalbehavior?: "default" | "wait" | "ignoreErrors"Specifies whether to wait for already running listeners and what to do if they throw errors:

-- do not wait for current listener calls (if any) to finish, all errors thrown by the listeners after removal are silently caughtNOTE This API controls Chromium Tracing which is a low-level chromium-specific debugging tool.
+'default' - do not wait for current listener calls (if any) to finish, if the listener throws, it may result in unhandled error'wait' - wait for current listener calls (if any) to finish'ignoreErrors' - do not wait for current listener calls (if any) to finish, all errors thrown by the listeners after removal are silently caughtNOTE This API controls Chromium Tracing which is a low-level chromium-specific debugging tool.
 API to control Playwright Tracing could be found here.

 You can use browser.startTracing([page, options]) and browser.stopTracing() to create a trace file that can be opened in Chrome DevTools performance panel.